 Writing Sample

 Applicants must provide a writing sample to demonstrate their level and proficiency in writing.
+The length may be only a few pages but must represent the applicant’s own effort, language proficiency, and ability to communicate a complex topic clearly and logically.

 Transcripts